Atlanta Child Daycare Injury Lawyer

 There are few things in life so scary as knowing your child has been exposed to harm.
 After 50-plus years of handling these cases, we are able to let you know upfront if a case is viable or not.
 We all understand that accidents can happen but when they happen because safety rules are ignored and the injury could have been prevented, it may be time to take action.
 Atlanta child daycare facilities have a duty of care to provide a safe environment for their young ones.
 When they fail to do so, a daycare can be found liable for their negligence in causing a child’s injuries and owe compensation to the family of the injured child.
 Our Atlanta child daycare injury lawyers can help in these situations.

-One of the key things to look at is the Bright from the Start reports for the facility.
+One of the key things to look at is the Bright from the Start or DECAL reports for the facility.
 You can find out more information here and violations can be reported to the State of Georgia here.
 All incidents of serious injury and death are supposed to be reported to Bright from the Start and you can submit a Freedom of Information Open Records request about particular daycare to see what their track record is.